The last five posts in our six-part Center of Excellence (COE) series have covered:

 And last but certainly not least, it helps to stay on top of how others are using and working with Salesforce.
 Conferences — even virtual ones, which might be our new reality for the foreseeable future — are great for this.
 My favorite conference put on by Salesforce is actually TrailheaDX, which I find easier to navigate than the company’s giant Dreamforce conference.
 If you’re lucky enough to have a local user group, try out a meeting.
 Or, if it’s available, join their Slack group.
 Salesforce offers a list of local Trailblazer Community Groups on https://trailblazercommunitygroups.com/.
 If you don’t see a user group in your area, start one of your own!

-If you have been following this COE series all the way through, I want to thank you!
-Having a COE in place, and the right team, structures and processes around your Salesforce program can make a huge difference when it comes to seeing a higher return on your Salesforce investment and making Salesforce an integral part of your business.
+Having a COE in place with the right team, structures, and processes around your Salesforce program can make a huge difference when it comes to seeing a higher return on your Salesforce investment and making Salesforce an integral part of your business.